Hybrid Fracton Phases: Parent Orders for Liquid and Non-Liquid Quantum Phases: Abelian 2-subsystem symmetries

 where $N^L \equiv N_1 \times \cdots \times N_L$ is a product of $L$ identical copies of $N$.
 The extension can be specified by a representative cocycle $\omega'$ of $H^2(Q,N^L)$ chosen to be $ \omega' = \prod_{l=1}^L \iota_l \circ \omega $ where $\iota_l: N \rightarrow N^L$ is the embedding of $N$ to the $l^\text{th}$ copy of $N^L$.

-It is important to note that even though $(G,N)$ is an abelian group, and therefore can be written as a product of cyclic groups, specifying the group extension \eqref{equ:exact2} encodes information about which subgroup of $(G,N)$ acts as subsystem symmetries.
+It is important to note that even though $(G,N)$ is a finite Abelian group, and therefore can be written as a product of cyclic groups, specifying the group extension \eqref{equ:exact2} encodes information about which subgroup of $(G,N)$ acts as subsystem symmetries.